ORCID

 This is a dataset of Ultrasound (US) images of abdominal organs.
 US imaging is widely accessible and a very common diagnostic tool, as it is non-invasive and does not involve radiation risk.
 This dataset was curated solely for research in deep learning, with potential applications in supervised, semi-supervised, and unsupervised learning to support disease detection in resource-constrained settings.

-Radiologist one:
+Radiologist 1:

-2. anomaly_detection_1: Contains two sub-folders: normal (2,014 images) and abnormal (799 images).
-Designed for anomaly detection tasks.
+• anomaly_detection_1: Contains two sub-folders: normal (2,012 images) and abnormal (796 images).
+Designed for binary anomaly detection tasks.
+Images are reorganized from the master folder above.

-Radiologist two:
+Radiologist 2:

-2. organ_classification_2: Contains 10 sub-folders representing the 10 different organs, with a total of 1,293 images.
+• organ_classification_2: Contains 10 sub-folders representing the 10 different organs, with a total of 1,334 images.
+All unique images not reused from any other folder.

 Acknowledgements: